 A more technical area is one of compliance documentation for chemical shipments.
 Previously, it was an essential capability to keep track of every countries’ chemical regulations so that shipments complied with complicated and overlapping regulations.
 This can now be outsourced to specialised companies.
 The internet-based service can be integrated into a chemical companies order and shipping systems to ensure compliance for each delivery.
 As a result, chemical companies can reduce the size of their specialised compliance teams.

-Examples involving codification of core competences are likely to be rare (as they would probably imply a change in business model).
-However an engineering design company that could codify its operations could greatly improve its cost base while maintaining its business model and pricing.
+Examples involving codification of core competencies are likely to be rare (as they would probably imply a change in business model).
+However, an engineering design company that could codify its operations could greatly improve its cost base while maintaining its business model and pricing.
 (However, if the software became publicly available or rival software emerged, it would imply a radical de-manning of the industry as is, perhaps, already being forecast .)